-We furthermore found that acute asthma-related hospital visits and dispensing ≥12 SABA canisters were independent predictors of receiving specialist assessment, in agreement with previous literature [29].
-This indicates that patients with difficult-to-treat and possible severe asthma are being referred to specialist assessments to a greater extent in agreement with current recommendations [8].
-In the crude analysis, older age and residency outside the Capital region were associated with lower odds of specialist care, as found by a previous Danish study [14].
+We furthermore found that acute asthma-related hospital visits and dispensing \geq 12 SABA canisters were independent predictors of receiving specialist assessment in agreement with previous literature32.
+This indicates that patients with difficult-to-treat and possible severe asthma are being referred to specialist assessments to a greater extent in agreement with current recommendations8.
+In the crude analysis, older age and residency outside the capital were associated with lower odds of specialist care, as found by a previous Danish study14.

-In average, 71% of the OCS was prescribed by general practitioners, which is lower than the 76% found in an Australian asthma study [31], but higher than the 60% found in a recent German study [32].
+In average, 71% of the OCS was prescribed by general practitioners, which is lower than the 76% found in an Australian asthma study34 but higher than the 60% found in a recent German study35.
 Interestingly, this proportion decreased over the study period as a further indication that more patients requiring OCS treatments are being managed in specialised care.
-This may be due to changes in asthma guidelines or increased implementation thereof; however, exploration of such underlying reasons was beyond the capability of this study.
+This may be due to changes in asthma guidelines or increased implementation hereof, however, exploration of such underlying reasons was beyond the capability of this study.

-Clinical considerations
+4.1 Clinical considerations

 Our results indicate that many patients with potentially uncontrolled asthma are not referred for specialist assessment.
-Repeated use of OCS is not considered an independent criterion for referral in, e.g. Danish, guidelines.
-However, it is recognised by international experts [11, 12] and stated in the GINA guidelines [8], as repeated OCS use indicates uncontrolled disease [11], and even a few courses is associated with significant adverse effects [9].
+As to date, repeated use of OCS is not considered an independent criterion for referral in e.g., Danish guidelines.
+It is however recognised by international experts^{11,12} and stated in the GINA guidelines8, as repeated OCS use indicates uncontrolled disease11 and even a few lifetime courses is associated with significant adverse effects9.

-Uncontrolled asthma might be caused by difficult-to-treat asthma, i.e. lack of adherence, or severe asthma in need of medicine administered only by hospital specialists.
-In both cases, to prevent long-term complications of uncontrolled asthma, timely referral of at-risk patients is essential [12, 33] and easy-to-recall indicators are warranted.
-Specialist care for at-risk patients is associated with improved asthma-related outcomes [34, 35].
-A national report from the United Kingdom found that 19% of asthma deaths were potentially attributable to a lack of specialist referrals [28].
-Specialists might identify treatable traits such type 2 inflammation, and address comorbidities such as bronchiectasis, inducible laryngeal obstruction, heart diseases, allergic bronchopulmonary aspergillosis and eosinophilic granulomatous polyangiitis.
-Additionally, biological treatment for severe asthma, which has been proven to reduce both exacerbation rates and maintenance OCS use [36], is only available through hospital care in Denmark.
-While only 800-900 patients receive biological treatment in Denmark, it is estimated by experts that 10 000 may be eligible for this treatment [37], underpinning that more patients with OCS use could benefit from referral.
+Uncontrolled asthma might be caused by difficult to treat asthma - i.e., lack of adherence or severe asthma in need of medicine administered only by hospital specialists.
+In both cases, to prevent long-term complications of uncontrolled asthma, timely referral of at-risk patients is essential 12,36 and easy-to-recall indicators are warranted.
+Specialist care for at-risk patients with asthma is associated with improved asthma-related outcomes 37,38.
+A national report from the United Kingdom found that 19% of asthma deaths were potentially attributable to a lack of specialist referrals 23.
+Specialists might identify treatable traits such type 2 inflammation, and address comorbidities such as bronchiectasis, inducible laryngeal obstruction, heart diseases, allergic bronchopulmonary aspergillosis (ABPA), and eosinophilic granulomatous polyangiitis (EGPA).
+Also, biological treatment for severe asthma, which has proven able to reduce both exacerbation rates and maintenance OCS use 39, is only available through hospital care in Denmark.
+While only 800-900 patients receive biological treatment in Denmark, it is estimated by experts that 10,000 may be eligible for this treatment 40 underpinning that more patients with OCS use could benefit from referral.
 One way to ease this process could be implementation of an easy-to-recall recommendation of referral for patients in need of more than one OCS treatment within a year.
 Digital applications and computerised decision support systems may further be of aid, as well as formal collaborations with pharmacists.

-Strengths and limitations
+4.2 Strengths and limitations

-The nationwide Danish registers provide data on all individuals residing in Denmark and are generally of high validity and completeness with the opportunity of data-linkage on an individual level [38].
+The nationwide Danish registers provide data on all individuals residing in Denmark and are generally of high validity and completeness with the opportunity of data-linkage on an individual level41.
 They provide real-world data, which are collected systematically and independently of the researchers.